Chukwuebuka-2003/Chukwuebuka-2003/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Chukwuebuka Ezeokeke
 =====================================

 * 🌍  I'm based in Remote, Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://mainstack.me/gausoctavio)
+* 🖥️  I do write about data science, python and macine learning at (http://www.medium.com/@ebulamicheal)
 * ✉️  You can contact me at [ebulamicheal@gmail.com](mailto:ebulamicheal@gmail.com)
 * 🧠  I'm learning Data Science and MLOps
 * 🤝  I'm open to collaborating on Data Science projects